-- 1. Answer the following questions in your proposal. - Site Title Specify a working title for the site. - Site Purpose What is the purpose of your web site?
-Identify the goals of the site. - Main Elements What are the main features (topics) of this site.
-What pages or sections will you include in the site? - Content Estimate the number of pages that you will include in the site.(probably 6-8) - Target Audience Describe the audience(s) for your site.
-Tue audience should be described in several ways location, interests, sometimes age or ethnic background, and so forth. - 2.
-Page Content and Layout For each page in your site, list the type of information to plan to put on that page and the layout (if the layout is the same across all pages, describe this and don't put this for each page).
-By layout, I mean placement within a web page (e.g. one common layout is the use of two or three columns, with or without a header and footer).
-Since we haven't done Flash yet, you don't need to describe how Flash will be incorporated into your site. - 3.
-Site Navigation Will every page link to every other page in the site, or if not, what is your plan?
+- 1. Answer the following questions in your proposal. - Site Topic What is the topic of your site? - Site Purpose/Goals What are the goals of the site? - Main Elements Most sites will have from 6-8 pages; What is the specific subject matter of each page in your site; in many sites, as a general rule, the subject matter of each page will be different than the subject matter of the other pages in the site - Target Audience Describe the audience(s) for your site.
+The audience should be described in several ways location, interests, sometimes age or ethnic background, and so forth.

+The purpose of specifying the goals and target audience is to help you decide on the content to be included and how that content is presented.

+2. Page Layout - By layout, I mean placement within a web page (e.g. one common layout is the use of two or three columns, with or without a header and footer).
+Draw the layout of your page using Word - one way to do this is Insert>Text Box>Draw Text Box.
+With a few words inside each box, identify what will be in each box.
+Indicate in your diagram where the navigational links will be; in many cases, each page will have links to every other page of the site.
+Since we haven't done Flash, you needn't describe how Flash will be incorporated into your site.